MatWein/UnitVisualizer/README.md

 It also provides functionality to automatically move test classes when moving tested classes.

-After installing the plugin you will something like this in the project view:
+After installing the plugin you will see something like this in the project view:
 ![Alt text](/screenshots/Screenshot1.png?raw=true "Screenshot 1")

 Simply move your classes and its tests will be moved automatically: